Brief History of Gambling in New York

 Q. Do Indian casinos have concerns about the possibility of online gambling?

 A. They do.
-The Seneca tribe has been especially vocal about possible federal legislation and testified before Congress regarding pending bills.
+The Seneca tribe has been especially vocal about possible federal legislation and testified before Congress regarding pending bills that could affect online poker New York sites.
 On the state level, the tribes likely have the same concerns, which revolve around the fact that online gambling will detract from their customer base.
 However, if New York online poker is the only game to in question, the opposition may be more apt to work with the state government on a solution.

 The issues that have arisen with New York in recent years mainly revolve around the option of authorizing land-based casinos off Indian lands and whether or not certain forms of gambling are games of chance or skill.
 The latter has been in the news more often because of court cases.
 New York law defines contests of chance as those in which "the outcome depends in a material degree upon an element of chance, notwithstanding that skill of the contestants may also be a factor therein."
 A recent case in the US District Court for the Eastern District of New York, however, brought about an August 2012 decision that poker is a game of skill, not gambling as stated under the Illegal Gambling Business Act.
-Though the case sets new precedent, Judge Weinstein's decision could be overturned on appeal, and New York's laws still state that poker is illegal.
 But the court ruling may play a role in future New York online poker discussions.

 As for New York online legal poker sites, it has been discussed, most recently in connection with a 2011 decision by the Department of Justice regarding the Wire Act.
 The statement was in regard to an inquiry by New York and Illinois regarding online lotteries and their legality or lack thereof under the Wire Act, and the DOJ decided that the Wire Act does not apply.
 Therefore, the Wire Act does not apply to any form of online gambling, including online poker in New York or any other state.
-New York continues to toy with the idea of online gambling, though no concrete legislation has been put forward as of August 2012.
-To contact your legislator regarding this or any other issue, click here: http://assembly.state.ny.us/mem/.
+New York continues to toy with the idea of online gambling, though no concrete legislation has been put forward.
+To contact your legislator regarding this or any other issue, click here: //assembly.state.ny.us/mem/.

 Of the casinos in New York, only a few have been tapped to host national or international poker tournaments.
 Turning Stone is the most well-known of them, having hosted several poker tournaments, as well as allowing players to gamble at the age of 18.
 Seneca Niagara Casino and Hotel has also been home to several major live poker events.